biothings/myvariant.info/docs/doc/packages.rst

     mv.querymany(['RCV000083620', 'RCV000083611', 'RCV000083584'], 'clinvar.rcv_accession');

-For more information, visit its `API and usage docs <https://github.com/larryhengl/myvariantjs/blob/master/docs/api.md>`_, and it `github code repository <https://github.com/larryhengl/myvariantjs>`_.
+For more information, visit its `API and usage docs <https://github.com/larryhengl/myvariantjs/blob/master/docs/api.md>`_, and its `github code repository <https://github.com/larryhengl/myvariantjs>`_.

 You can also check out `this neat demo application <http://larryhengl.github.io/myvariantjs-demo/>`_ developed by Larry using this `myvariantjs <https://www.npmjs.com/package/myvariantjs>`_ package.